ai-rendering

 What styles can the same screenshot produce?

 The same screenshot can carry several material and lighting directions.
-That is the point of keeping the camera fixed.
-The review can focus on design choices, not a new composition every time.
+That is the aim of a source-guided workflow.
+Compare each option with the source before the review shifts to materials and light.

 The same house render in a warm timber-forward style